 Mahler is supposed to have said “Should the world come to an end, I will move to Vienna where everything happens fifty years later.”
 There is definitely something in that!
 It is a city steeped in tradition and, at times, annoyingly slow to change.
 But it is also a city of change, and that is another dimension that makes it so magnetic.

-Michael Haas hails from Charlotte, North Carolina.
-He lived for many years in the UK, where he developed a prolific career as an award-winning recording producer, and is now based in Vienna.
+Producer, historian, and author Michael Haas hails from Charlotte, North Carolina.
+He lived for many years in the UK and is now based in Vienna.
 An accomplished exhibition curator, historian, and author of Forbidden Music – the Jewish Composers Banned by the Nazis, he is co-founder and chair of the exil.arte Centre, based at Vienna’s University for Music and Performing Arts.

 I spent much of my childhood and youth in Vienna.
 I studied music here.
 When I started to work for the international recording labels Decca/London Records and Sony, I was able to travel the world, yet no city seemed as comfortable and as agreeable as Vienna.
 At first, I thought it was because of fond childhood memories, but after moving here permanently in 2002, I discovered that I was not mis-remembering something; it was simply a fact.

 Vienna is geographically small, so no location, theater or concert hall is more than 10 or 15 minutes away on a bike.
 There are 65,000 tickets for sale every evening for various performances, which means in a city of 1.8 million, there are almost always tickets to be had for anything at relatively short notice; plus, the number of galleries and museums must be in higher proportion to population than any other city.